Prime time: Indonesia

 Prime time usually takes place from 17:00 to 0:00 in Indonesian time zones, and sinetrons (soap operas) dominate majority of the programming schedules.
 Before 2018, daily evening newscasts would kick off primetime between 17:00 and 18:00, although some channels, notably SCTV, broadcast their daily evening newscasts earlier, usually at 16:00 or 16:30.
 The practice of airing news at primetime ended in 2018 in favor of adding more sinetrons to the schedule, except for TVRI, which have kept their newscasts, Klik Indonesia Petang (at 18:00) on primetime respectively.
-After prime time, programs classified as Adult, as well as Adult products (generally cigarette) commercials, may be aired.
+After prime time, programs classified as Adult, as well as Adult products (generally cigarettes) commercials, may be aired.

 Like other Muslim-majority nations, there is also a "midnight prime time" during suhur while the month of Ramadan is commencing.
 It takes place from 02:00 (or 02:30 in some channels) and ends at the Fajr prayer call, which varies in timing between 04:30 and 05:00.
 The time slot is usually filled with entertainment and religious programming.

 Iraq

 In Iraq, prime time runs from 20:00 to 23:00.
-The main news programs are broadcast at 20:00 and the highest-rated television program airs at 21:00.
+The main news programs are broadcast at 20:00, and the highest-rated television program airs at 21:00.